dot-event/dot-event/README.md

 ## Purpose

-Dot-event provides a succinct interface for calling events and persisting state.
+Dot-event provides a succinct interface for calling events and persisting state with a tiny footprint (<1kb).

 ## Setup